 Since 2007, Caltrans has performed federal responsibilities for environmental decisions and approvals under NEPA for highway projects in California that are funded by FHWA.
 These responsibilities have been assigned to Caltrans by FHWA pursuant to two Memoranda of Understanding (MOU) signed by FHWA.
 The 23 USC 326 MOU allows Caltrans to approve 326 Categorical Exclusions (CEs); the 23 USC 327 MOU allows Caltrans to approve Environmental Assessments (EA) and Environmental Impact Statements (EIS), and Categorical Exclusions that cannot be approved as 326 CEs.

-Please refer to the SER for the most current guidance.
+Please refer to the Standard Environmental Reference (SER) for the most current guidance.

 Waiver of Sovereign Immunity